When do you need them?

 Other easy natural remedies for heartburn

-- Use up 20 drops of glycerin based Catnip and Fennel Extract in warm water.
-(Catnip and Fennel extract once saved the life of our youngest boy).
-Catnip and Fennel tincture is well known as a good carminative formula.
+- Use up 20 drops of glycerin based extract of catnip and fennel in warm water.
+(This extract once saved the life of our youngest boy).
+This tincture is well known as a good carminative formula.
 But in my practice I always use first before any other heartburn remedies.

 - Drink unsweetened peppermint tea, as needed; Some people report that peppermint actually makes their condition worse.
 So, please find out what works best for you.